 Often, during a divorce, properties are liquidated, and the profits divided.
 When children are involved, the home is more likely to be retained by the primary caregiver.
 When this is agreed upon, it makes these important decisions easier.
 Unfortunately, many divorces are not amicable.
 They often require the assistance of an arbitrator or legal representative.

 In cases where the divorced parties remarry and have blended families including children, step-children, half-siblings, etc., it’s important to consider how each person is included in your estate plan.
 State laws differ on who is automatically considered an heir, so it’s critical to make your wishes known in your Will.

-Choosing an Estate Planning and Divorce Attorney
+Choosing an Estate Planning Attorney

 Developing a good relationship with a law firm that specializes in a range of areas including elder law ensures that your interests are protected throughout your life.
 The best legal agent can lead you to the ideal estate plan for your life and your family.
 They can advise you and help mediate a divorce that works for all parties involved.

 They represent your estate in probate court when the time comes and even assist with the following activities: